Lumieducation/H5P-Nodejs-library/docs/packages/h5p-mongos3/mongo-s3-content-storage.md

-# Using MongoDB and a S3-compatible system as content storage
+# Content storage

 There is an implementation of the `IContentStorage` interface that uses MongoDB to store the parameters and metadata of content objects and a S3-compatible storage system to store files \(images, video, audio etc.\).
-You can find it at [/src/implementation/db/MongoS3ContentStorage.ts](https://github.com/Lumieducation/H5P-Nodejs-library/tree/027b83add22a5f17a898c45f8fc3e55b83eb877d/src/implementation/db/MongoS3ContentStorage.ts).
+You can find it at [/src/implementation/db/MongoS3ContentStorage.ts](https://github.com/Lumieducation/H5P-Private/tree/4119bad329f48195a023360ce2c65892cd631c7e/src/implementation/db/MongoS3ContentStorage.ts).

 **Note:** You must create the S3 bucket manually before it can be used by `MongoS3ContentStorage`!